nbwikle/spbalance/README.md

 ### Using `spBalance`

-Spatial balancing weights can be estimated using the `spBalance` function (the source code for this function is largely contained in `spbalance.R`).
+Spatial balancing weights can be estimated using the `spBalance` function (the source code for this function is largely contained in `./R/spbalance.R`).
 The function contains several important arguments, including

 1.  `formula`